Symplectic structures on stratified pseudomanifolds: Symplectic structures on quotient spaces

-According to a result by Heinzner--Huckleberry--Loose \cite{HHL94}, the symplectic Hamiltonian $G$-manifold $(M,\omega,G,\mu)$ admits a canonical complex \lq\lq thickening" $(X,\tau,G,\Phi)$, called the Hamiltonian K\"{a}hlerian extension: \begin{itemize} \item [(1)] $(X,\tau)$ is a K\"{a}hlerian Stein manifold on which $G$ acts by holomorphic isometries; \item [(2)] there exists a closed $G$-equivariant embedding $i:M\rightarrow X$ such that $i^{\ast}\tau=\omega$ and the image $i(M)$ is the fixed point set of an anti-holomorphic equivariant involution; \item [(3)] there is a moment map $\Phi:X\rightarrow\mathfrak{g}^{\ast}$ such that $\mu=i^{\ast}\Phi$. \end{itemize} Here the complex dimension of $X$ is equal to $\mathrm{dim}_{\mathbb{R}}\,M$.
+Suppose $0$ is a critical value of $\mu$, we have the following indirect approach to construct the \v{C}ech cohomology class $[\omega_{0}]\in\check{\mathrm{H}}^{2}(M_{0}, \underline{\mathbb{R}})$.
+On account of a result by Heinzner--Huckleberry--Loose \cite{HHL94}, the symplectic Hamiltonian $G$-manifold $(M,\omega,G,\mu)$ admits a canonical complex \lq\lq thickening" $(X,\tau,G,\Phi)$, called the Hamiltonian K\"{a}hlerian extension: \begin{itemize} \item [(1)] $(X,\tau)$ is a K\"{a}hlerian Stein manifold on which $G$ acts by holomorphic isometries; \item [(2)] there exists a closed $G$-equivariant embedding $i:M\rightarrow X$ such that $i^{\ast}\tau=\omega$ and the image $i(M)$ is the fixed point set of an anti-holomorphic equivariant involution; \item [(3)] there is a unique moment map $\Phi:X\rightarrow\mathfrak{g}^{\ast}$ such that $\mu=i^{\ast}\Phi$. \end{itemize} Here the complex dimension of $X$ is equal to $\mathrm{dim}_{\mathbb{R}}\,M$.
 In addition, the K\"{a}hler form $\tau$ and the moment map $\Phi$ are unique up to $G$-equivariant diffeomorphism around $M$ (cf. \cite[Theorem 5.1]{St02}).
-Consider the reductions of $(M,\omega)$ and $(X,\tau)$ and then we have the following commutative \emph{extension-inclusion-quotient} cube in the category of $\C^{\infty}$-ringed spaces.
+Consider the reductions of $(M,\omega)$ and $(X,\tau)$ and then we have the following commutative \emph{extension-inclusion-quotient} cube in the category of local $\C^{\infty}$-ringed spaces.